ZebGirouard/wdi-ravenclaw/05_fullstack_sinatra/d03_,moar_crud_reps.md

-## 5.3 MOAR REPS with Sinatra's Songs
+## MOAR REPS with Sinatra's Songs

 We need *moar reps*.
-Let's run through our process again before jumping into full CRUD actions tomorrow.
-Pick a random partner in the class (someone you haven't worked with before) and create a **new** Github repository.
+Let's run through our process again!
+Pick a random partner in the class (someone you haven't worked with before) and create a **new** Github repository called `sinatras_songs`.
 You're going to pair program to create an application called `sinatra_songs`.

 1. We need a database to store songs!
 2. Songs have `artist` and `title`.
 Perhaps even a `release_year`?